 Restricted Stock Unit Awards.
 Restricted stock unit awards are granted pursuant to restricted stock unit award agreements adopted by the plan administrator.
 Restricted stock unit awards may be granted in consideration for any form of legal consideration.
 A restricted stock unit award may be settled by cash, delivery of stock, a combination of cash and stock as deemed appropriate by the plan administrator, or in any other form of consideration set forth in the restricted stock unit award agreement.
-Additionally, dividend equivalents may be credited in respect of shares covered by a restricted stock unit award.
-Except as otherwise provided in the applicable award agreement, restricted stock units that have not vested will be forfeited upon the participant's cessation of continuous service for any reason.
+Additionally, dividend equivalents may be credited in respect of shares covered by a restricted stock unit award agreement, extincted stock units that have not vested will be forfeited upon the participant's cessation of continuous service for any reason.

 Stock Appreciation Rights.
 Stock appreciation rights are granted pursuant to stock appreciation grant agreements adopted by the plan administrator.
 The plan administrator determines the strike price for a stock appreciation right, which generally cannot be less than 100% of the fair market value of our common stock on the date of grant.
-Upon the exercise of a stock appreciation right, we will pay the participant an amount equal to the product of (1) the excess of the per share fair market value of our common stock on the date of exercise over the strike price, multiplied by (2) the number of shares of common stock with respect to which the stock appreciation right is exercised.
+Upon the exercise of a stock appreciation right, we will pay the participant an amount equal to the product of (1) the excess of the per share fair market value of our common stock with respect to which the stock appreciation right is exercised.
 A stock appreciation right granted under the 2015 plan vests at the rate specified in the stock appreciation right agreement as determined by the plan administrator.

 The plan administrator determines the term of stock appreciation rights granted under the 2015 plan, up to a maximum of ten years.
 Unless the terms of a participant's stock appreciation right agreement provides otherwise, if a participant's service relationship with us or any of our affiliates ceases for any reason other than cause, disability or death, the participant may generally exercise any vested stock appreciation right for a period of three months following the cessation of service.
-The stock appreciation right term may be further extended in the event that exercise of the stock appreciation right following such a termination of service is prohibited by applicable securities laws.
-If a participant's service relationship with us, or any of our affiliates, ceases due to disability or death, or a participant dies within a certain period following cessation of service, the participant or a beneficiary may generally exercise any vested stock appreciation right for a period of 12 months in the event of disability and 18 months in the event of death.
-In the event of a termination for cause, stock appreciation right generally terminate immediately upon the occurrence of the event giving rise to the termination of the individual for cause.
+The stock appreciation right term may be further extended in the event that exercise of the stock appreciationship with us, or any of our affiliates, ceases due to disability or death, or a participant dies within a certain period following exercise any vested stock appreciation right for a period of the exercise of the stock appreciation ship with us, or any of our affiliates, ceases due to disability or death, or a participant dies within a certain period following cessation of service, the participant or a beneficiary may generally exercise any vested stock appreciation right for a period of 12 months in the event of disability and 18 months in the event of death.
+In the event of a termination for cause, stock appreciation right to rease.
 In no event may a stock appreciation right be exercised beyond the expiration of its term.

 Performance Awards.
 The 2015 plan permits the grant of performance-based stock and cash awards that may qualify as performance-based compensation that is not subject to the \$1,000,000 limitation on the income tax deductibility of compensation paid to a covered executive officer imposed by Section 162(m) of the Code.
-To help assure that the compensation attributable to performance-based awards will so qualify, our compensation committee can structure such awards so that stock or cash will be issued or paid pursuant to such award only after the achievement of certain pre-established performance goals during a designated performance period.
+To help assure that the compensation attributable to performance-based awards will so qualify, our compensation committee can structure such awards so that stock or cash will be issued or paid pursuant to such award only after the achievement of certain pre-established performance goals during a designated performance.